 This appliance provides special settings for use when observing the Jewish Sabbath/Holidays.
 Sabbath mode disables all audible tones or visual display changes on the oven control.
-Bake is the only cooking feature available while in the Sabbath mode.
+Bake heating is the only cooking feature available while in the Sabbath mode.
 Oven controls are locked during Sabbath mode.

-You must first set the Bake feature and temperature(s) needed for the oven and Delay Start options (if needed).
+You must first set the Bake feature and temperature(s) needed for the oven, the Bake Time, and Delay Start options (if needed).
 Any settings made prior to setting the Sabbath mode will be visible in the displays.
+The Bake Time option, if set prior to the Sabbath mode, will give one audible alert at the end of Bake Time.

-The Sabbath mode will override the factory preset 12 hour energy saving mode, and the appliance will stay on until the cooking features are canceled.
-If any of the cooking features are canceled when the appliance is in the Sabbath mode, no audible or visual indicators will be available to verify the cancellation.
+The Sabbath mode will override the factory preset 6 hour energy saving mode, and the appliance will stay on until the cooking features are cancelled.
+If any of the cooking features are cancelled when the appliance is in the Sabbath mode, no audible or visual indicators will be available to verify the cancellation.